adjakka/Capstone_Projects/Capstone_2/README.md

 <p align="justify">
 Moreover, neural networks are being used for recommender systems.
 These models are designed using sophisticated state of the art architecture.
 The model needs to be designed first.
-Then it will be tested and modified again and again.
+Then they will be tested and modified again and again.
 Fine tuning deep learning models can be a monumental task.
 Now, what if I told you that we could come up with a decent recommender process that involves no training at all?
 Sounds too good to be true?
 Well, thanks to <small><a target="_blank" href="https://tfhub.dev/google/universal-sentence-encoder-large/3">Google's universal sentence encoder</a></small>, this is possible!
-Given a product description as text, the input will be mapped to a high dimensional vector of length 512.
+Given a product description as text, the input will be mapped to a high dimensional vector space of (512 dimensions).
 These "embeddings" are then used to compute similarities based on which practical recommendations can be made.
 </p>

 ### Sneak peek of what we're getting into ###